iomeone/parserCombinator/README.md

 Not finished and will not update anymore, becasue I am borther .

 Current state is to add position and context to error messages, any pull requests are welcome!
+Build using visual studio 2017.